nxt-insurance/nxt_state_machine/README.md

 state.first? # first registered state?
 state.last? # last registered state?
 state.index # gives you the index of the state in the registry
-            # (can also be set manually on all states by passing an index option when defining the states)
+# You can also set indexes manually by passing in indexes when defining states.
+Make sure they are in order!
 ```

 ### Events